StackStorm-Exchange/stackstorm-vsphere/README.md

 PYVMOMI 6.0 requires alternative connection coding and Python 2.7.9 minimum due to elements of the SSL module being used.

 ## Actions
+* `vsphere.affinity_rule_create` - Creates an affinity rule for vms to hosts
+* `vsphere.affinity_rule_delete` - Deletes an affinity rule and the groups associated with it
 * `vsphere.custom_attr_assign` - Assign a custom attribute to a given object
+* `vsphere.custom_attr_assign_or_create` - Create a custom attribute if it doesn't exist and asssign it to a given object
+* `vsphere.custom_attr_create` - Create a custom attribute with the given name
+* `vsphere.custom_attr_get` - Return the value of the given Custom Attribute on an object
 * `vsphere.get_moid` - Returns the MOID of vSphere managed entity corresponding to the specified parameters
 * `vsphere.get_objects_with_tag` - Returns a list of objects with a given vmware tag id or name.
 * `vsphere.get_tags_on_object` - Returns a list of vmware tags on a given object.